linroger/Finance-Notes-and-Marginalia/Course Notes/Python/Advanced Data Analysis with Python.md

 In this example:

-1. **App Layout**: `html.
+[^1]: **App Layout**: `html.
 Div` containers hold the components – a graph and a slider.
-1. **Slider Component**: Provides months as options.
+[^1]: **Slider Component**: Provides months as options.
 The value of the slider will be used to filter data.
-1. **Callback Function**: `update_graph` dynamically updates the bar chart based on the selected slider value.
+[^1]: **Callback Function**: `update_graph` dynamically updates the bar chart based on the selected slider value.

 Summary
 -------

-In this lesson,  we explored how to create [interactive visualizations](.md) using Plotly and build web applications with Dash.
-[Interactive visualizations](.md) allow for enhanced data exploration and can lead to deeper insights.
-Combining Plotly’s powerful graphing capabilities with Dash’s application framework enables the construction of comprehensive and responsive [data visualization](Mastering%20Data%20Analytics%20with%20Matplotlib%20in%20Python.md) tools.
+In this lesson,  we explored how to create interactive visualizations using Plotly and build web applications with Dash.
+Interactive visualizations allow for enhanced data exploration and can lead to deeper insights.
+Combining Plotly’s powerful graphing capabilities with Dash’s application framework enables the construction of comprehensive and responsive data visualization tools.

-Lesson 10: [Introduction](../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%209-%20Bailouts%20and%20Bank%20Failures/Squam%20Lake%20Group%20Introduction.md) to Machine Learning with Scikit-Learn
+Lesson 10: Introduction to Machine Learning with Scikit-Learn
 -------------------------------------------------------------

-Welcome to Lesson 10 of the course “Elevate your [Data Analysis](.md) Skills to the Next Level with Advanced Techniques and Python Libraries.”
+Welcome to Lesson 10 of the course “Elevate your Data Analysis Skills to the Next Level with Advanced Techniques and Python Libraries.”
 In this lesson,  we will delve deep into the world of machine learning using the powerful Python library,  Scikit-Learn.
-This module will serve as a comprehensive [introduction](../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%209-%20Bailouts%20and%20Bank%20Failures/Squam%20Lake%20Group%20Introduction.md) to machine learning,  covering the essential concepts,  terminologies,  and practical implementations to kickstart your journey in this fascinating field.
+This module will serve as a comprehensive introduction to machine learning,  covering the essential concepts,  terminologies,  and practical implementations to kickstart your journey in this fascinating field.

 What is Machine Learning?
 -------------------------